-Region VI Region VI has district field offices in St. Joseph, Maryville, Cameron, Trenton (satellite in Brookfield), Camdenton, Eldon, Sedalia, Moberly (satellites in Macon and Kirksville) and Lexington (satellite in Marshall).
-Additionally, the institutional parole offices in Chillicothe, Maryville, Cameron (2), Boonville, Moberly and St. Joseph are in Region VI.
-Institutional Services The institutional probation and parole officers are responsible for the assessment of incarcerated offenders and the tracking of their progress for the Parole Board or the court.
-The institutional parole officers report their findings to the Parole Board, prior to an offender's parole hearing and to the court, when the offender is being considered for release to probation supervision.
-The institutional parole staff and parole analyst assist the Parole Board as they conduct hearings.
-The officers work with the offenders to develop supervision plans as they prepare for their release from confinement.
-Institutional parole offices are located at the following correctional centers: Algoa, Boonville, Chillicothe, Crossroads, Farmington (satellite at Potosi), Jefferson City, Maryville, Missouri Eastern, Moberly, Northeast, Western, Ozark, South Central, Southeast, Tipton and at Diagnostic and Reception Centers in Bonne Terre, St. Joseph, Vandalia and Fulton (satellite at Cremer Therapeutic Community Center).
-Field Services Field services encompass the supervision of probationers in the community assigned to the division by the courts, offenders released under supervision by the Parole Board and offenders from other states through the Interstate Compact.
-There were over 72,800 offenders under the supervision of the division in the community at the end of calendar year 2008 including more than 17,700 parole cases and 51,000 probationers assigned by Missouri judges.
+BRENT MORRIS Region VI

+were approximately 74,000 offenders under the supervision of the division in the community at the end of calendar year 2010, including parole and conditional release cases received from the Parole Board and probationers assigned by Missouri judges.

 In order to reduce recidivism, field probation and parole officers continuously assess and evaluate offenders assigned to them, and supervise the offenders at a level consistent with their risk to reoffend.
 The probation and parole officer effectively balances treatment and supervision strategies necessary to manage offender risk with the needs and interests of victims and communities.
-This supervision process consists of a number of critical activities including: - · accurate and ongoing assessment of offender risk and need; - development of effective supervision and treatment plans; - restorative justice practices; and - use of appropriate sanctions and strategies to minimize risk and maximize the potential for successful outcomes.
-Offenders are ordered to perform community service hours by the court as part of their reparation to the community.
-Other offenders are required to compensate victims of crime, pay court costs and make restitution to individual victims.
-Probation and parole staff are engaged with local communities to assist in the coordination of service delivery and activities to improve public safety.
-Across the state Citizen Advisory Boards (CABs) provide valuable assistance to their communities.
+This supervision process consists of a number of critical activities including:

+- accurate and ongoing assessment of offender risk and need;

+- development of effective supervision and treatment plans;

+- · restorative justice practices; and

+- use of appropriate sanctions and strategies to minimize risk and maximize the potential for successful outcomes.

+Offenders may be ordered to perform community service hours by the court as part of their reparation to the community.
+They may also be required to compensate victims of crime, pay court costs and make restitution to individual victims.

+Probation and parole staff is engaged with local communities to assist in the coordination of service delivery and activities to improve public safety.
+Across the state, Citizen Advisory Boards (CABs) provide valuable assistance to their communities.
 CABs promote an environment for offenders to gain the skills they need to be productive and law-abiding citizens.
+To this end, CABs fund special programs, such as financial management and substance abuse education and training, and provide transportation assistance.

+In addition to CABs, Probation and Parole staff participate in over 30 local Missouri Reentry Process Teams.
+The goal of the teams is to improve the transition process of offenders leaving prison and returning to their communities and to enhance options for offenders sentenced to probation within those communities.
+This creative approach has led to strong partnerships from which new and innovative interventions and supervision approaches have emerged.

-To this end, CABs fund special programs, such as financial management, substance abuse education and training, and provide transportation assistance.
-Community Supervision Strategies Probation and parole staff coordinate and manage a continuum of community based programs and employ a variety of supervision services to improve public safety and offender success.
+Community Supervision Strategies

+Probation and parole staff coordinates and manages a continuum of community based programs and employ a variety of supervision services to improve public safety and offender success.
 These facilities, programs and services assist with the supervision of probationers assigned by the courts and with the reintegration of parolees upon release from prison.
-The following programs are designed to provide additional treatment, intervention, sanctions and structure for offenders: - · electronic monitoring; - contract residential facilities; - targeted outpatient substance abuse treat- - targeted mental health treatment; - targeted employment services; - cognitive skills development classes; - · community sex offender treatment and registration; and - · day report centers.
+The following programs are designed to provide additional treatment, intervention, sanctions and structure for offenders:

+- · electronic monitoring;

+- · contract residential facilities;

+- outpatient substance abuse treatment;

+- · mental health treatment;

+- employment services;

+- cognitive skills development classes;

+- community sex offender treatment and registration;

+- · day report centers; and

+- · community re-entry contracts.

 Community Release and Supervision Centers Community Release Centers and Community Supervision Centers provide the Parole Board and courts with a structured, residential program to better assist and supervise offenders transitioning from prison to the community or offenders who are at risk of revocation from community supervision.
 Offenders assigned to these facilities are required to accept personal responsibility in finding and maintaining employment, obtaining substance abuse and medical care and obtaining educational or vocational opportunities.
-Assessment and treatment sessions are scheduled to coincide with the offenders' offhours from work.
+Assessment and treatment sessions are scheduled to coincide with the offenders' off-hours from work.
 Kansas City Community Release Center The Kansas City Community Release Center (KCCRC) opened in May 1978 and is located in the downtown area of Kansas City.
 KCCRC has a capacity to house 350 offenders.
+St. Louis Community Release Center The St. Louis Community Release Center (SLCRC) is located just north of downtown St. Louis and has been in operation since April 1978.
+SLCRC has a capacity to house 550 offenders.